-• Indigent for costs (IFC) cases with privately retained or pro bono counsel:

-Pursuant to s.
+- Indigent for costs (IFC) cases with privately retained or pro bono counsel: Pursuant to s.
 27.52(5), F.S., a privately retained attorney may have his or her client declared indigent for costs.
 To qualify for due process costs, the defendant must be otherwise entitled to court-appointed counsel.
-Prior to having a defendant declared indigent for costs, JAC must receive the following documents:

-- 1. The Motion to Declare the Defendant Indigent for Costs. - 2.
+Prior to having a defendant declared indigent for costs, JAC must receive the following documents: - 1.
+The Motion to Declare the Defendant Indigent for Costs. - 2.
 The Clerk's Application for Criminal Indigent Status. - 3.
 The Affidavit Attesting to Attorney Fees. - 4.
 The Charging Document(s) (except for proceedings under Ch.
 39, F.S.). - 5.
 The Order Declaring the Defendant Indigent for Costs.

-Until the attorney provides these documents, the case will not be opened for billing in JAC's systems.
+Justice Administrative Commission Policies and Procedures for Due Process Vendors Until the attorney provides these documents, the case will not be opened for billing in JAC's systems.
 For JAC to pay due process costs, the attorney must have a JAC IFC Contract.

-IFC cases involving a pro se defendant:
+• IFC cases involving a pro se defendant: